Spring 2026

 Required Materials

-International Intellectual Property Law and Policy (3d ed. forthcoming 2026) by Graeme Dinwoodie, Rochelle Dreyfuss, William Hennessy, Shira Perlmutter, and Graeme Austin - note: we will be using a draft version of the manuscript that I will post in the Files folder on Canvas, so students do not need to purchase any books for the class.
+International Intellectual Property Law and Policy (3d ed. forthcoming 2026) by Graeme B. Dinwoodie, Shira Perlmutter, Graeme Austin, and Rochelle Dreyfuss - note: we will be using a draft version of the manuscript that I will post in the Files/Coursebook Chapters folder on Canvas, so students do not need to purchase any books for the class.
 I will also require you to read additional materials posted in the Files folder in Canvas or included in links below, including certain provisions of the Paris Convention, Berne Convention, TRIPS Agreement, and other treaties and trade agreements covering intellectual property law.

 Overview and Introduction (Chapter 1)